clearhaus/gateway-api-docs/source/index.html.md

 }
 ````

-### Consent withdrawn status
+### Merchant blocked by cardholder status

-Issuers can withdraw the consent for a merchant to initiate credentials-on-file
+Merchants can use credentials-on-file to initiate transactions without the
-transactions on a cardholders behalf.
+cardholder being present to facilitate payment flow.
+This includes, but is not
+limited to, recurring transactions.

+To ensure that money is not withdrawn without the cardholders consent,
+a cardholder can block merchants from using credentials-on-file transactions
+on their card.

-A _consent withdrawn_ status code is both a decline of the current
+A _merchant blocked by cardholder_ status code is both a decline of the current
 authorization, but also a notice to **halt all future credentials-on-file
 authorizations** on this card from this merchant.
-This includes, but is not
-limited to, recurring transactions.

-Only after the withdrawal of consent has been lifted, by actions from the
+Only after the blockade has been lifted, by actions taken by the cardholder,
-cardholder or issuer, may transactions be resumed.
+may transactions be resumed.

 ## Test card numbers